Immigration matters in sports

 Wally Buono

 Wally Buono immigrated from Italy to become one of the most legendary coaches in the Canadian Football League (CFL).
 After playing college football in the United States, he became a linebacker for the Montréal Alouettes.
-He was head coach and general manager of the Calgary Stampeders and then the BC Lions, where he retired at the end of the 2018 season.
+He was head coach and general manager of the Calgary Stampeders and then the BC Lions, and he retired at the end of the 2018 season.
 Wally’s impressive CFL career spanned a remarkable 46 years.

 Bianca Andreescu